-8.4.2 Accuracy vs. the Size for Training Set

-To determine the impact of the number for training samples on the accuracy of WiKey, we again perform two sets of experiments: one for 26 alphabetic keys and other for all 37 keys.
+2) Accuracy vs. the Size for Training Set: To determine the impact of the number for training samples on the accuracy of WiKey, we again perform two sets of experiments: one for 26 alphabetic keys and other for all 37 keys.

 The accuracy of WiKey increases when the number of training samples per key are increased from 30 to 80.
-Figure ?? shows the results from 10-fold cross validation for the 26 alphabetic keys when 80 training samples are used per key.
-We observe from this figure that the recognition accuracy increased from 88.3% (as seen in Figure ??) to 96.4% when the number of training samples are increased from 30 to 80.
-Figure ?? shows the results from 10-fold cross validation for all 37 keys when 80 training samples are used per key.
-We again observe that the recognition accuracy increased from 85.95% (as seen in Figure ??) to 89.7% when the number of training samples are increased from 30 to 80.
-The gray-scale maps of the confusion matrix obtained after 10-fold cross-validation on 80 training samples of User 10 is shown in Figure ??.
+Figure 7 shows the results from 10-fold cross validation for the 26 alphabetic keys when 80 training samples are used per key.
+We observe from this figure that the recognition accuracy increased from 88.3% (as seen in Figure 11) to 96.4% when the number of training samples are increased from 30 to 80.
+Figure 8 shows the results from 10-fold cross validation for all 37 keys when 80 training samples are used per key.
+We again observe that the recognition accuracy increased from 85.95% (as seen in Figure 11) to 89.7% when the number of training samples are used per key.
+We again observe that the recognition accuracy increased from 85.95% (as seen in Figure 11) to 89.7% when the number of training samples are increased from 30 to 80.
+The gray-scale maps of the confusion matrix obtained after 10-fold cross-validation on 80 training samples of User 10 is shown in Figure 10.